top of page

 Mother and daugher

-On June 9, 2021, my 19-year-old daughter Kamila died suddenly at Queen's University.
+On June 9, 2021, my 19-year-old daughter Kamila died suddenly.
 We were deeply close.
-It was a monumental loss that felt impossible to endure.
+Losing her was a devastation that felt impossible to survive.

 The Thing Is